Bartlett High School (Texas): History

 The school was established in 1916 by Mr V.I.
 Moore, superintendent from 1916 to 1925, who left Bartlett to assume a faculty position at the University Of Texas.
 Mr Swope, chief administrator from 1948 to 1966, retired after overseeing the construction of the 1974 high school building.
 The Old High School was built in 1917, at a cost of approximately $20,000.
 The auditorium and additional classrooms were added in 1924 at a cost of about $40,000.
 The class of 1918 was the first to graduate from the building and from Bartlett High School; the class of 1966 was the last to graduate from the old high school.

 Students moved to a new school building in 1966 when Bartlett High School consolidated with the Bartlett Colored School.

 In 2000, the newest building was built, and it is still the only high school in Bartlett.

 Bartlett High School has historically had acceptable ratings on the State Mandated test (TAKS).

 The Bartlett Independent school district motto is, "We Are the Bulldog pack listen to us bark, be kind, accept responsibility, respect each other, keep doing your best, woof woof woof."

-Student body/demographics

-The Bartlett High School student body is 56% Hispanic, 34% African American, 10% Caucasian and 4% Other.